 At SNV, we aim not only to improve individual lives, but to contribute to global challenges in three key areas that strongly impact the poor - food, energy and water.

-With this in mind, we focus our world-class expertise, our extensive local presence and networks, and the learning from more than 40 years of on-the-ground experience in three core sectors:
+With this in mind, we focus our world-class expertise, our extensive local presence and networks, and the learning from nearly 50 years of on-the-ground experience in three core sectors:

 Over 2.6 billion people around the world are directly dependent on Agriculture for their livelihoods.
 Food demand is expected to increase by 50% over the next 20 years.
 But the productive potential of many smallholders and pastoralists remains untapped and they are excluded from the potential this demand offers.